siyanhu/25Fall_ISDN3000C/Lab01/tutorial.md

 ### **Python Package Download Sources**

 The safest and most reliable place to get Python is from the official website: [python.org](https://www.python.org/downloads/) or pick one from its [ftp index](https://www.python.org/ftp/python/).
 The website will automatically detect your operating system and suggest the best installer for you.
 But it's also up to you to choose any version based on your own requirements.
-For AIML projects recently, people use more often Python 3.10 or Python 3.11.
+For AIML projects recently, origin/stylevpeople use more often Python 3.10 or Python 3.11.

 Taking Python 3.11.11 as an example, we download the XZ compressed source tarball for Python 3.11.11 from [python.org](https://www.python.org/ftp/python/3.11.11/Python-3.11.11.tar.xz).
 We will use this version for the installation of Python 3.11 on Ubuntu and MacOS in the following steps.
 For windows, we strongly recommend to use an installer.